Understanding the Basics of CPK Charts

 Higher Cpk values are better.
 It means the better is the capability of the process to meet its requirements.

 A Cpk value of 1.33 or higher indicates the process can meet specification limits.
+A higher Cpk value indicates that a data set is more effectively meeting established tolerance levels, suggesting improved quality and consistency in the processes being analyzed.

 A value lower than 1.33 suggests one of three things: the mean is significantly off-centre from the specification limits, the standard deviation of the readings is large (indicating a wide spread), or both issues are present simultaneously.